junyuelin/airbnb_price_prediction/README.md

 The model used for prediction is based on machine learning algorithms such as CatBoost, GradientBoost, lgb, or XGBoost.
 Feature engineering and hyperparameter tuning were performed to optimize the model performance.

 ## Evaluation
-The model is evaluated using metrics Mean Squared Error (MSE).
+The model is evaluated using metrics Root Mean Squared Error (RMSE).

 ## Results
-The final model achieves a Mean Squared Error (MSE) of 81.12619 on the test set.
+The final model achieves a Root Mean Squared Error (RMSE) of 81.12619 on the test set.
 The performance metrics indicate that the model is effective in predicting Airbnb listing prices within a reasonable error margin.